-PURPOSE: To prepare students to be knowledgeable, competent pre-hospital care practitioners and fill positions at the level of Paramedic.
+PURPOSE: To prepare students to be knowledgeable, competent, entry-level, pre-hospital care practitioners and fill positions at the level of Paramedic.

-OCCUPATIONAL OBJECTIVES: Emergency Medical Services Paramedic
+OCCUPATIONAL OBJECTIVES: Emergency Medical Services - Paramedic

-PROGRAM NOTES: In addition to the general college curriculum admissions requirements, the student must have current Virginia or National Registry EMT-B and a valid CPR for Healthcare Providers card.
+PROGRAM NOTES: In addition to the general college curriculum admissions requirements, the student must have a current Virginia or National Registry EMT Certification and a valid CPR card for either the American Heart Association Healthcare Provider or the American Red Cross Professional Rescuer.
 Applicants to the program must have completed one unit of high school biology and one unit of high school chemistry with a minimum grade of "C" or obtain the permission of the EMS program head for a waiver to that requirement.